OpenLocalizationTestOrg/azure-docs-pr-test.sv-SE/articles/media-services/media-services-dotnet-manage-entities.md

             while (true)
             {
-                // Loop through all Jobs (1000 at a time) in hello Media Services account IQueryable _jobsCollectionQuery = _context.Jobs.Skip(skipSize).Take(batchSize);
+                // Loop through all Jobs (1000 at a time) in the Media Services account IQueryable _jobsCollectionQuery = _context.Jobs.Skip(skipSize).Take(batchSize);
                 foreach (IJob job in _jobsCollectionQuery)
                 {